 If you’re not sure of what having a credit card (or any other kind of borrowing) entails, make sure to start boosting your knowledge.
 Our guides section could be a great place to start – here you’ll find everything you need to know about loans, credit cards and overdrafts, so you can go into any borrowing agreement with confidence.
 Just make sure you read the details of any product thoroughly so you know exactly what you’ll be charged.

-Make sure to understand your credit score as well, together with how your borrowing could impact it – if you need to improve it, find out how to right here – and if you’re already in the red, read our guide on how to get debt-free in 12 steps.
+Make sure to understand your credit score as well, together with how your borrowing could impact it and if you’re already in the red, read our guide on how to get debt-free in 12 steps.
 Ultimately, armed with some additional knowledge, hopefully you won’t unwittingly be trapped in a spiral of debt that’s difficult to escape from.

 Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.